nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid
 > 3a1.
 The system shows an error message <br>
   Use case resumes at Step 2

+#### Use case UC06 - Set storage directory

+**MSS**

+Precondition: The storage file has to exist in order for the directory shift to take place.

+Guarantees:
+* The corresponding file path will be updated to its new value.

+1. The user enters the file path, indicating the folder in which he wants to save the data.
+2. When the user enters the file path, he should indicate the file name by which he wants to update the directory: e.g  Users/James/Desktop/[filename].xml
+3. System will process the file path and will create a copy of the file in the new directory.
+4. File in the old directory will be removed.

 ##Appendix C: Non Functional Requirements